ubc/lti-shim/readme.md

 * If you're not the first user in the system (i.e.: uid/gid is not 1000/1000).
 You will have to edit `laradock-lti-shim/.env` and  change WORKSPACE_PUID, WORKSPACE_PGID, PHP_FPM_PUID, and PHP_FPM_PGID to your uid/gid.
 This is to avoid permission issues with the files created inside docker containers.
 E.g.: if you `composer install` a library while in the workspace container, the files downloaded by composer will be corrected own by you and not some other user.

-* If dependencies seem out of date, `docker-compose build --no-cache nginx postgres workspace adminer`
+* If dependencies seem out of date, you might need to rebuild the relevant docker images while avoiding the docker cache (where the outdated dependencies are stored), so something like: `docker-compose build --no-cache nginx postgres workspace adminer php-fpm`

+* If Laradock has issues after an update from upstream Laradock:
+  * You probably need to merge new entries in `env-example` into `.env`
+  * You probably need to rebuild the docker images.
+Just in case, you should tell docker to attempt to pull newer versions of the images too while building, something like: `docker-compose build --pull nginx postgres workspace adminer php-fpm`

 ## Deployment